Contact Information

 • Backpack Program: This program provides nutritious, easy-to-prepare meals for students to take home over the weekends and school breaks, ensuring they have access to food even when school is not in session.

-• Seamless Summer Feeding Program: During the summer months, this program offers free meals to children in the community to help combat food insecurity when school is not in session.
+• Summer Food Service Program (SFSP): During the summer months, this program offers free meals to children in the community to help combat food insecurity when school is not in session.

 By participating in these programs, Lincoln County Schools ensures that students receive the nutrition they need to learn, grow, and thrive.